Warehouse Capacity Guide

 I could lease a warehouse somewhere and grow into the new space, but with how cyclical our business is, I would have to hire people to scale up over the summer and let them go in the fall.

 Having to do that every single year didn’t appeal to me.
-With the seasonal nature of our business, meaning we’d have to scale up our fulfilment and workforce every year, I knew I had to find a 3PL partner.
+With the seasonal nature of our business, meaning we’d have to scale up our fulfillment and workforce every year, I knew I had to find a 3PL partner.

 I kept hearing very good things about ShipBob and decided to go with them.”